Dick Bavetta: NBA officiating career

 In the mid-1960s, he began to attend regional referee tryouts in the hopes of becoming an NBA referee; however, he was rejected for eight straight years due to his small physique and unimposing size.
 Bavetta was finally hired by the NBA in 1975 following the retirement of Mendy Rudolph.
 He debuted December 2, 1975 at Madison Square Garden in an NBA game between the New York Knicks and the Boston Celtics.
 His first ten years in the league were tough as he was constantly ranked bottom among NBA referees in performance evaluations and led the league in technical fouls and ejections called.

 To improve his officiating, Bavetta refereed games for the New Jersey pro league and Rucker League in Harlem during the off-seasons and studied NBA rulebooks.
 In 1983, he became the first referee to undergo rigorous physical training.
 He ran six to eight miles and took three-hour naps every day.
 His effort paid off when he emerged as one of the best referees.
 In the 1980s, he was named chief referee, who has the power to approve or overrule calls made by other officials.
 He was assigned to officiate his first playoff game in 1986.

 Bavetta's most memorable game occurred during a 1980s nationally televised contest between the Philadelphia 76ers and Boston Celtics when he was forced to officiate an NBA game by himself after his partner, Jack Madden, broke his leg in a collision with Celtics guard Dennis Johnson.
-At one point in the game, Celtics forward Larry Bird and 76ers guard Julius Erving began to strangle each other and were ejected by Bavetta.
+At one point in the game, Celtics forward Larry Bird and 76ers forward Julius Erving began to strangle each other and were ejected by Bavetta.
 Bavetta believed that this game assisted in the progression of his career in the NBA.